iteam1/itest/docs/gpu.md

 - Install CUDA Deep Neural Network library (DNN), cuDNN library `sudo apt-get -y install nvidia-cudnn`
 - Find where your cuda installed `find / -type d -name cuda 2>/dev/null`

+`nvcc` stands for NVIDIA CUDA Compiler.
+It is a compiler provided by NVIDIA as part of the CUDA toolkit, which is a software development platform for creating GPU-accelerated applications.
+CUDA (Compute Unified Device Architecture) enables developers to write code that can be executed on NVIDIA GPUs (Graphics Processing Units) for parallel computing tasks.

+`nvcc` is used to compile CUDA C/C++ source code into GPU machine code.
+It extends the capabilities of traditional C/C++ compilers by adding GPU-specific keywords, functions, and constructs that allow developers to harness the parallel processing power of NVIDIA GPUs.
+The resulting compiled code can be executed on compatible NVIDIA GPUs, enabling significant speedups for tasks that can be parallelized.

+In summary, `nvcc` is a critical tool for developers who want to write and compile code that takes advantage of NVIDIA GPUs for high-performance parallel computing tasks using the CUDA framework.

 # references

 [https://stackoverflow.com/questions/53422407/different-cuda-versions-shown-by-nvcc-and-nvidia-smi](https://stackoverflow.com/questions/53422407/different-cuda-versions-shown-by-nvcc-and-nvidia-smi)